radhadevofficial/revision1/README.md

 **A:**
 Runlevels define what system services are running.

+0 – Halt (Shutdown)

+1 – Single-user mode

+3 – Multi-user with networking (No GUI)

+5 – Multi-user with GUI

+6 – Reboot

 * **Runlevel 3**: Multi-user, command line only
 * **Runlevel 5**: Multi-user with GUI